AgnostiqHQ/covalent/doc/source/webapp_ui/dispatch_list/dispatch_list.rst

 **Dispatch ID**

-Displays the unique dispatch id as a dispatch is dispatched.
+Shows the unique dispatch id for a workflow.

 **Lattice**

-Displays name of parrent lattice.
+Shows the name of parent lattice.

 **Runtime**